cschladetsch/KAI/Library/Readme.md

 # Library

-These are the libraries of the KAI system.
+These are the source codes for the libraries of the KAI system.